 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 AsyncRAT, Gh0st and BlackRemote are examples of other RATs.
-In most cases cyber criminals behind programs of this type attempt to generate as much revenue as possible by stealing personal, sensitive information, infecting systems with other malware, and so on.
-Typically, people who get tricked into installing RATs become victims of identity theft, experience data, monetary loss, problems related to privacy, and other serious issues.
-If there is a reason to believe that ShadowTechRAT or any other RAT is installed on the operating system, then it should be removed immediately.
+In most cases, cyber criminals behind these programs attempt to generate as much revenue as possible by stealing personal/sensitive information, infecting systems with other malware, and so on.

 How did ShadowTechRAT infiltrate my computer?